 - Shopify Burst

 - Flickr - Make sure to adjust the license in the dropdown when searching so you don't run afoul of copyright

 - Disabled and Here

 - unDraw - Images can be downloaded as SVGs and PNGs, and can be recoloured on the website!
-Can be used on commercial or personal projects with no limitations.
+At the time of writing, these images can be used on commercial or personal projects with no limitations.